 5. Additional Details

 Potential customers will be interested in learning more about the product by checking the name of the company that is selling it, the main distributor, and manufacturer or farm.
-For instance, it is a huge difference between some large production of meat that is keeping animals in cages, and providing them with supplements for increased weight, and organic farms that are paying more attention on providing animals with a more natural environment and better conditions.
+For instance, we know that Supliful is a proven supplier of supplements and vitamins but it’s not the same for all sectors.
+There is a huge difference between some large production of meat that is keeping animals in cages, and providing them with supplements for increased weight, and organic farms that are paying more attention to providing animals with a more natural environment and better conditions.

 The second option is proven to be much healthier, which is the main reason why it is the biggest trend in recent years.
 If you are meeting certain standards to label your products as organic, you will be able to sell them for a higher price.
 Moreover, you will have to specify the location where the food is produced along with the expiry date.